strubloid/resume/magento 2/associated-developer/0-fileshortcut.md

 ## vendor/magento/framework/App/Router/NoRouteHandler.php
 * this is responsible for all not found routes, so if you are having issues with a wrong route or not found one, you can start checking this file

+### /home/strubloid/Projects/centralbank/vendor/magento/magento2-base/setup/src/Magento/Setup/Model/Installer.php
+* This file contains good ways to create a new table that you can use on your Schema patch